Armed Forces of Haiti: Reformation

-In July 2017 the BBC announced that Haiti's government had launched a campaign to re-establish the army after MINUSTAH termination.
+In July 2017, it was announced that Haiti's government would be launching a campaign to re-establish the army after MINUSTAH termination.
 According to the announcement, the government wanted to recruit about 500 men and women, between the ages of 18 and 25, who have passed their secondary education exams.
 The role of the army would be to help deal with natural disasters and to patrol Haitian borders.

 Members of the Haitian military are being trained through military cooperation with Ecuador (up until 2017), Mexico (since 2018), Argentina (since 2019), France (since 2024), and Colombia (starting 2025).
 Since the formation of the TPC in 2024, meetings have been held with the United States, France, Argentina, Mexico, Taiwan, Brazil, Colombia and Canada on the matters of defense partnership, military cooperation, training, and military acquisitions.

 The Haitian Armed Forces have been deployed to areas hit with natural disasters like the 2021 earthquake, performed sanitation, medical and vaccination campaigns, and more recently have been deployed to support the Haitian National Police in the fight against gang violence and terrorism.
 Servicemembers currently protect the Airport perimeter, and have been operating a patrolling in areas like the Champ-de-Mars, Delmas, Solino, Bicentenaire, and Kenscoff.
 The government intends to deploy military members to protect the bay of Port-au-Prince and the port, as well as fight increasing piracy.
 A new military base was opened in the metropolitan area in late November 2024 to increase the capacities of the armed forces.

-Starting 2025, Mexico will train 700 recruits, and Colombia 1000.
+In February 2026, the Haitian government was allowed to acquire military equipment from the US for the FAd'H.